AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/apps-and-modules/csv.md

 The [!UICONTROL Create CSV] Aggregator lets you create a csv text from received text values.

-For more information on aggregators, see [Aggregator module in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/aggregator-module.md).
+For more information on aggregators, see [Aggregator module](/help/workfront-fusion/references/modules/aggregator-module.md).

 <table style="table-layout:auto">
     <tr>